 - Declaration signed by the sponsor

-Those who wish to visit Kuwait maybe sponsored by a Kuwaiti national or company, or by an expatriate residing in Kuwait with a valid work permit.
-Around 34 countries, including US, UK, Australia and many Western European countries, do not require a visa, as per treaties laid between the countries.
+Those who wish to visit Kuwait can be sponsored by a Kuwaiti national or company, or by an expatriate residing in Kuwait with a valid work permit.
+Roughly 34 countries, including US, Australia, UK and many other Western European countries don’t require a visa, as per treaties laid between Kuwait and the respective country.
 In such cases, entry permits are required.

-The visit visas and entry permits are valid for entry within 90 days of issue and upon entry within this period the visitor can stay for 90 days.
+The visit visa and entry permits are valid only for 90 days after issuing and by entering within the period; the visitor can stay up to 90 days.

 The visit visa costs K.D.
-3, while entry permits are free.
+3, whereas entry permit is free.
 A fine of K.D.
 10 per day is charged for those who stay beyond the expiry of their visa.

-In order to apply for a visit visa, the following at the Kuwait Embassy in the country of residence: proof of kinship, copy of visitor’s passport, copy of civil ID of sponsor, and the latest salary certificate of the sponsor with a filled in application form and service fee.
+In order to apply for a visit visa, the following should be submitted at the Kuwait Embassy of the applicant’s country: proof of kinship, a copy of visitor’s passport and Sponsor’s Civil ID, and the latest salary certificate of the sponsor with a filled in application form and a processing fee.

-While on travel to a different country, if an individual has to stay over in Kuwait for a while, he may obtain a transit visa from the port authority or the consulate abroad for a fee of K.D.
-2. The individual must have a confirmed onward ticket in possession.
+If a traveler is willing to stay for a while in Kuwait, during his/her ongoing visit to another country, he/she may obtain a transit visa from the port authority or the consulate abroad by paying a fee of K.D.
+2. Please note that the traveler should possess a confirmed onward ticket.